doofinder/php-doofinder/src/Management_V2/docs/Api/ItemsApi.md

 # **itemsTempBulkDelete**
 > \Swagger\Client\Model\BulkResult itemsTempBulkDelete($body, $hashid, $name)

-Deletes items in bulk in the temporal index
+Deletes items in bulk in the temporal index.

-Deletes an array of items in a single bulk operation in the temporal index
+Deletes an array of items in a single bulk operation in the temporal index.

 ### Example
 ```php